"Winding Road" by Karen Frishman

 Dee Faia Parkins

-Abstract painting can be both magical and emotional.
-I try to reflect a feeling or a revelation and sometimes even a message in a subtle way.
+I had started out years ago taking a few classes from various artists in the San Fernando Valley, but basically I am self-taught in painting realism in oils.
+After taking a long break from painting, and relocating to Santa Barbara, I decided to begin again, but this time experimenting with abstraction using acrylics as my medium.
+I find abstract art, in a sense, complex and magical.
+I personally try to reflect a feeling or a revelation and sometimes even a message in my paintings in a subtle way.
 I rarely start with an image in mind and if I do, it changes as the art progresses.
-I think it is important, especially in abstraction that the viewer stay with a painting longer than 5 seconds.
-If my eye stays in the painting, I ask, “what is it that draws me in?”
-Besides color and balance, this one element should be related to the other elements in the composition so that your eye moves, or is directed through, the entire work.
-This one feature seems to be common to all great works of art.
+I personally find when viewing abstract art that it is important to stay with that painting longer than 5 seconds and ask “what is it that draws me in?”
+Besides color and balance, it’s the message that appears which seems to be related to the other elements in the composition and directed through the entire work.

 My favorite quote is from Artist Edgar Degas - “Art is not what you see, but what you make others see.”

-I have and am currently exhibiting in a variety of art galleries in Santa Barbara and can be reached by email.
+I have and am currently exhibiting in a variety of art galleries in Santa Barbara and can be reached by emai

 Wendy Brewer, MA